Master of International Business

 Professor of Policy and International Business

-- Her research centers on the interface between government regulation and business actions with a particular focus on Corporate Social Responsibility (CSR).
+- Research centers on the interface between government regulation and business actions with a particular focus on Corporate Social Responsibility (CSR).

-- She studies the ability of governments in economically advanced industrialized nations to promote social change through regulation of social practices of home country multinationals in developing countries.
+- Studies the ability of governments in economically advanced industrialized nations to promote social change through regulation of social practices of home country multinationals in developing countries.

 - Published works appear in highly-respected journals such as Business Ethics Quarterly, British Journal of Industrial Relations, Business and Politics, Comparative Political Studies, Journal of Business Ethics, Policy and Politics, Political Studies and Regulation and Governance.